Giving in Numbers: 2015 Edition

-Developed by CECP, in association with The Conference Board, Giving in Numbers: 2014 Edition is based on data from 261 companies, including 62 of the largest 100 companies in the Fortune 500.
-The sum of contributions across all respondents of the recent survey on 2013 contributions totaled more than $25 billion in cash and in-kind giving.
-This report not only presents a profile of corporate philanthropy and employee engagement in 2013, but also pinpoints how corporate community engagement is evolving and becoming more focused following the end of the Great Recession.
+Developed by CECP, in association with The Conference Board, Giving in Numbers: 2015 Edition is based on data from 271 companies, including 62 of the largest 100 companies in the Fortune 500.
+The sum of contributions across all respondents of the recent survey on 2014 contributions totaled more than $18.5 billion in cash and in-kind giving.
+This report not only presents a profile of corporate philanthropy and employee engagement in 2014, but also includes a Trends Summary that highlights the prominent features of corporate societal investment.
 This is the tenth annual report on trends in corporate giving.
-CECP is grateful to Newman's Own Foundation, PricewaterhouseCoopers LLP, and The Travelers Companies, Inc. for their support in making Giving in Numbers possible.
+CECP is grateful to Newman's Own Foundation, PwC, and The Travelers Companies, Inc. for their support in making Giving in Numbers possible.

 Report sections include:

 - Trends Summary: Companies that measured outcomes and/or impact of their work reported an 18% jump in giving

 - Context: The State of the Industry; The business case for giving is aligned with research on purpose-driven, long-term performance

 - Core Business Connection: Education is the most popular cause area across all companies; The voulunteer program company-wide day of service is voted the most successful volunteer program; Companies typically allocate 21% of total giving to international recipients

 - Results : Pursuit of Return on Investment; A majority of companies are measuring social results and this number is on the rise.

 Download the report for additional tools and analyses, including:

 - Trends in Action: Disaster Relief, Volunteer Participation

 Questions?
 Comments?
 Let us know what you think!